University of Colorado Colorado Springs

 Click below to learn more

 I am an assistant professor in the University of Colorado Colorado Springs Department of Political Science.
-I completed the requirements for a PhD in politics at Princeton University during the summer of 2023.
+I received my Ph.D. in politics at Princeton University in September 2023.

 My research interests are at the intersection of international relations, comparative politics, and political theory.
 They include: revolutions and civil wars as responses to oppression, just war theory, and virtue ethics.
 I do qualitative and mixed methods research, with a regional focus on China.
 My dissertation, “The Ethics of Revolt: Just War, Moral Agency, and Civil Conflict,” examines revolutions and civil wars from both normative and empirical perspectives, incorporating just war theory, virtue ethics, and a Bayesian analysis of case studies drawn from early 20th century China.
 I received a Graduate School Teaching Award in 2022, and a Bradley Fellowship in 2020 and 2021.
 Prior to Princeton, I was a master’s student in the University of Chicago Committee on International Relations, where I graduated with honors.
 I received my B.A. with honors from Swarthmore College in 2013, with a major in political science and minor in Chinese.
 In my free time, I enjoy reading, playing guitar, salsa dancing, and spending time with my church community.